rtorchia/DSC-Envisalink/README.md

 ### SmartThings Setup

-1. From the SmartThings Grovvy IDE setup github integration.
+1. From the SmartThings Grovvy IDE setup github integration, using your GitHub credentials.

 2. Add a new github repository from the settings, with _rtorchia_ as owner, _DSC-Envisalink_ as name, and _master_ as branch.